matbloch/coding_quickstarter/Web/Amazon/Networking.md

 ## Network Security / Security Groups

 - Security groups act as firewalls between inbound and outbound communications of the instances we run
 - Security group rules are implicit deny, which means all traffic is denied unless an inbound or outbound rule explicitly allows it.
+- Unspecified side (in inbound > ? or ? > outbound) is the instance to which the security group is applied
+  - inbound rules sum up and outbound rules sum up, there is **no** inbound <> outbound rule

 ### Examples